• Skip to content

 • Disability

 Sexual behaviour varies depending on children’s development, social relationships, cultural background, and personal and family experiences.
+But it’s common for kids to become more curious about sex and sexuality as they develop.

-• touching their genitals or masturbating in private
+• Touching their genitals or masturbating in private

 Your child might behave in these ways because it feels good.
 They might also do it because they: